itayfry/appleseeds-git-tutorial/README.md

 # appleseeds-git-tutorial
-This is a tutorial on how to use git
+This is a starting tutorial on how to use git